jsenv/jsenv-pwa/readme.md

 > Reloading navigator by default works in any case and easy to implement.

 > The browser won't wildly reload by itself by default.
-It reloads by itself only after a call to [activateServiceWorkerUpdating](#activateServiceWorkerUpdating)
+It reloads by itself only after a call to [activateServiceWorkerUpdate](#activateServiceWorkerUpdate)

 If you want to control even further when navigator is reloaded, call `disableAutoReloadAfterUpdate()`.
 You might want to disable auto reload because: